Updated: Jan 12

 Lien reminds us that all kids lie every now and then; however, healthily bonded kids are more likely to do so to avoid disappointing their parents which is not the case for kids with RAD.
 Even though RAD behaviors may look similar to those of a neurotypical child at times, the reasons behind the behaviors are different.
 The response to such behaviors must differ accordingly as well.

 Raising a child with reactive attachment disorder is a huge challenge.
 It’s hard living with someone who lies and steals, but reframing how we understand and respond to these difficult behaviors can definitely help.
-To find support from parents and professionals who truly understand these struggles, consider attending the Navigating RAD 2022 conference.
-Learn more and register here.

 About the Author: